Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 • Cook noodles separately in boiling water until they’re just shy of done (90% cooked).

-• Drop those noodles into an ice bath immediately – it’s like hitting pause on their doneness.
+• Please place the noodles into an ice bath immediately—this effectively pauses their cooking process.
 The sudden temperature plunge locks in that perfect chew, saving you from mushy regret.

 • Reheat briefly in the consommé before serving—just long enough to warm through without turning to mush.